App-vNext/Polly/README.md

   .Retry(3)
 ```

-### Retry multiple times calling an action on each retry with the current exception and retry count ###
+### Retry multiple times, calling an action on each retry with the current exception and retry count ###

 ```csharp
 Policy